subirvarma/GeneralCognitics/_posts/2022-10-14-DiffusionModels.md

 *Figure 5*

-Consider the following problem: Given two random variables $X$ and $Z$, the conditional probabilities $q(Z|X)$ and $q(Z)$ are known, and we are asked to invert the conditional probability and thus compute $q(X|Z)$.
+Consider the following problem: Given two random variables $X$ and $Z$, the conditional probabilities $q(Z/X)$ and $q(Z)$ are known, and we are asked to invert the conditional probability and thus compute $q(X/Z)$.
 For example $X$ may be an image so that $Z$ is the Latent Variable representation of the image.
 In this case the problem can be formulated as: We know how to get the latent representation from the image, but we don't know how to convert a latent representation back into an image.

 The most straightforward way of inverting the conditional probability is by means of Bayes Theorem, which states
 $$q(X|Z) = {q(Z|X)q(x)\over{\sum_u q(Z|U)q(U)}}$$